CCW MAPS & FAQ’s

 The Idaho Enhanced class requires participants to shoot a pistol a minimum of 98 rounds.
-For this class students will need to bring their handgun of choice, Ear and Eye Protection, at least 100 rounds of factory loaded ammunition, and for our 8 hour classes a sack lunch.
+For this class students will need to bring their handgun of choice, Ear and Eye Protection, at least 100 rounds of factory loaded ammunition, and a sack lunch.

 How much do you charge for your Idaho Enhanced CCW classes?